 Mistake #1 – Not Considering the End-User Experience

 When it comes to things like response times, it’s easy to rely on “objective” speed tests and response logs to determine performance, but that can be a mistake.
 The speed that is often more important is the perceived speed performance, or how fast an end-user thinks the site is.

 Back in 1993, usability expert, Jakob Nielsen pointed out that end users think a 100 millisecond response time is instantaneous and that a one-second response time is acceptable.
 These are the kinds of measurements you must make, to accommodate end-users, and not rely solely on “backend” data.

 Mistake # 2 – Letting Common Errors Obscure New Errors

-Common errors, by definition, make up the bulk of the web log data.
+Common errors, by definition, make up the bulk of the weblog data.
 These errors occur so often that it’s easy to ignore them.
-The problem occurs when among the large number of common errors hides a new, unique error that gets missed because all of the “noise” around it.
+The problem occurs when among a large number of common errors hides a new, unique error that gets missed because of all of the “noise” around it.

 It is important that your website performance monitoring tool has the ability to quickly identify these “needles in a haystack.”
 Short of that, it is essential that the long trail of common errors be mined for new errors.
 This can give valuable clues to forthcoming performance problems.